hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 ```
 $ unset HISTFILE
 ```
-This is the first command we issue on our shell.
+This is the first command we use on every shell.
+It will stop the bash from logging your commands.

 It is good housekeeping to 'commit suicide' when exiting the shell:
 ```